OSTEOPATHIC BOARD CERTIFICATION

 • Atopic dermatitis, including epidemiology, clinical features, associated disorders and treatment

-• Other dermatitis, such as seborrheic dermatitis, perioral dermatitis, lichen planus, psoriasis, Pityriasis Rubra Pilaris, allergic contact dermatitis, and other papulosquamous disorder
+• Other dermatitis, such as seborrheic dermatitis, perioral dermatitis, lichen planus, psoriasis, Pityriasis Rubra Pilaris, allergic contact dermatitis and other papulosquamous disorder

 • Cutaneous infections: